What Happens to a Car Loan After You Die?

 Car Loans Don’t Go Away When Someone Dies

-Unfortunately, unless you’ve purchased credit life insurance, your car loan doesn’t pass away along with you.
-It’ll be paid one way or another, whether that’s by the executor or administrator using funds from your estate, by your beneficiaries through a refinanced car loan, or by the lender repossessing the vehicle.
+Unfortunately, unless you’ve purchased credit life insurance, the remaining balance on your car loan doesn’t pass away along with you.
+It’ll be paid one way or another, whether that’s by the executor or administrator using funds from your estate, by your beneficiaries through a refinanced car loan, or by the lender repossessing the motor vehicle.

 Probate is a complex process even at the best of times.
 If you have a complex financial situation with many trusts, debt, tax liens, physical assets and accounts in different places, it can turn into a rat’s nest real quick.
 In these cases it can be a good idea to seek out a probate attorney to help you through the process.